-A Dimension is a direction of opening and strengthening in the body.
+A Posture, or dimensions, is a direction of opening and strengthening in the body.
 It may also be considered as the energization of the body in a particular position.
-The body has Seven Foundational Dimensions:
+The body has Seven Foundational Postures (Dimensions):

 The physical aspects of the Bheemashakti Yoga System are intended to transform the body quickly and effectively.
 Because of the unique constitution of each individual, it is important to ensure that the proper preparation is taken in a progressive manner.
 For this reason, physical practice is introduced in two phases: Dimensional Practice and Asana Practice.

 The initial phase of the Bheemashakti Yoga System focuses on conditioning the student's physical capability.
 A combination of breathing techniques and dynamic exercises (Kriya) begins the process of Energizing, Opening, and Preparing the body (EOP Process).
 Utilizing the Seven Dimensions of the Body Concept in tandem with the EOP Process creates balance of strength and flexibility.
 A systematic unfolding of the foundational and expansion exercises of the Seven Postures (Dimensional Practice) provides a strong foundation for improving the state of the body.